 At Malta, Rome radio is monitored making some false claims about air victories.
 Otherwise, it is a quiet day with some normal reconnaissance.

 |By Low, 'The Evening Standard', October 7, 1940.|

 German/Romanian Relations: With the Romanian government's permission, German troops move from Hungary to Romania.
 The expressed purpose is to help re-train the Romanian Army.
 They garrison Ploiești, home to Romania's oil fields.
-The oil is a major priority for Hitler throughout the war, and plays a much larger role in overall German strategy than many realize.
-Hitler is concerned about the Soviets seizing the oil, which fuels the Wehrmacht, and is one of the main reasons he gives during his June, 1942 meeting with Marshal Mannerheim in Finland for Operation Barbarossa.
+The oil is a major priority for Hitler throughout the war and plays a much larger role in the overall German strategy than many realize.
+Hitler is concerned about the Soviets seizing the oil, which fuels the Wehrmacht, and is one of the main reasons he gives during his June 1942 meeting with Marshal Mannerheim in Finland for Operation Barbarossa.
 He says then that he has had "nightmares of the oil fields burning out of control."